akdhanala/imdbbot/README.md

-# IMDb Parser
+# IMDb Bot
-I made this parser to make FabFlix (CS122b project) prettier.
+I made this bot to make FabFlix (CS122b project) prettier.
 Amazon does provide data sets but these didn't meet my needs.
 Rapidapi also provides endpoints for movie posters but this also had a request cap that I was definitely going to exceed.